jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 ### Dinner

-Morgan’s Tavern & Grill might steal the show with its steakburgers—a juicy blend of chuck roast, short rib, and brisket, paired perfectly with creamy mac and cheese.
+Morgan’s Tavern & Grill might steal the show with its steakburgers, a juicy blend of chuck roast, short rib, and brisket, paired perfectly with creamy mac and cheese.
 Complimentary honey-drizzled croissants kick things off right, and the menu spans salads, seafood, pasta, ribs, and more, all with a local, seasonal